AutohomeCorp/graph-compare-panel/README.md

 ---

-Note
+# Warning ：This plugin is no longer maintained, we switched to using [grafana-compare-queries](https://github.com/AutohomeCorp/grafana-compare-queries) instead

-This plugin is no longer maintained, we switched to using [grafana-compare-queries](https://github.com/AutohomeCorp/grafana-compare-queries) instead
+---

 [中文文档](README_zh.md)